peterpolidoro/modular_client_matlab/README.md

 #modular_device_matlab

-ModularDevice.m - matlab serial interface for controlling and communicating with modular devices running the appropriate firmware.
+ModularDevice.m - This is the Matlab modular device client library for
+    communicating with and calling remote methods on modular device servers.

 Authors: